We’re here to help! Call 1.800.356.5221

 The lack of bulk near the front makes the DreamWear Nasal CPAP Mask ideal for anyone who has a beard or mustache, and you may not even need to trim your facial hair to get this mask to work.
 Airflow from a CPAP machine enters at the top of the head and flows through the frame, reducing the number of extra tubes needed and making the mask simple to clean and operate.

 The DreamWear Nasal Fit Pack comes with cushions in all three sizes, so you can try each one to find the version that works the best for you.
 If you try it and you can’t get a good seal, I would encourage you to try cutting a little bit of hair from your upper lip, and then try it again.
-If it doesn’t work, remember that all masks sold by CPAP.com have a free return policy, so you could take advantage of it and get a mask that fits better.
+If it doesn’t work, remember that all masks sold by CPAP.com are backed by our 30-day fit guarantee; you can try as many masks as you need in order to find the right one!
+Just reach out to our customer service team within 30 days of your shipping date, and we’ll refund you (minus shipping) and help you pick a new mask if you need help choosing!

 Best Value: SleepWeaver Advance Nasal CPAP Mask